XroadMedia/qproxy/README.md

     mvn jetty:run

-Once it's running, send your POST requests to the context root (in the above case, it's /) with the target url added as a request parameter called _uri_.
+Once it's running, send your POST requests to the context root (in the above case, it's /) with the target url added as a request parameter called _url_.
 Example using [curl](http://curl.haxx.se/):

     curl -XPOST 'http://localhost:8080/?url=http://targethost/foo/bar' -d 'post data'